We Value Your Privacy

 Robert Greenleaf is credited with coining the term servant-leadership in the 1970s.
 Since then, the Greenleaf Center for servant-leadership continues to teach servant-leadership as he defined it.
+Larry Spears (see Spears center, below), President of the center for 17 years, extrapolated “10 Characteristics” of servant leadership.
 Although Greenleaf was a Quaker, this model is largely secular and academic in nature, as it is now a department within Seton Hall University.

 Larry Spears was the CEO of the Greenleaf Center for Servant-Leadership for nearly 20 years and now runs the Spears Center.
 He distilled the 10 Characteristics of servant-leadership from Robert Greenleaf’s books.
 As a result, much of the work attributed to the Greenleaf Center originates with Larry.
 I consider him a good friend and mentor.

 The Acronym Model of SERVANT-Leadership® is the most comprehensive, yet easy to understand, model of servant-leadership.
 The model consolidates and distills all others into a consistent and powerful message for your teams and organization.

 The Acronym Model of SERVANT-Leadership® continues to evolve.
 Since 2004, we’ve researched, analyzed and documented the core attributes of the best leadership practices.
 Each new book, concept, or attribute is then folded into the Acronym Model of SERVANT-Leadership®.
 Therefore, whether you’re talking about Sun-Tzu’s Art of War (yes, it includes servant-leadership principles), John Maxwell ‘s 21 Laws of Leadership, any of the models above, or anything in between, you can trace it back using our Leadership Principles Map.

 Want to learn more about the model?
 Check out the videos below or contact MSL founder, Ben Lichtenwalner.